tsawler/jot/readme.md

 # Jot

-A simple package to implement authenticating and generating JWT token pairs (token/refresh token).
+A simple package to implement generating and verifying JWT tokens.
+It generates and verifies both auth tokens and refresh token).